Bird breaks out, Yanks sweep Cards 9-3 for 7th straight

 Bird made all that moot for the Yankees when he sent Wainwright's next pitch way over the right-field wall and into the elevated bleachers for his first home run since Oct.
 1, 2015, against Boston.
 The 24-year-old first baseman missed last season while recovering from shoulder surgery after hitting 11 homers in 46 games as a rookie in 2015.

 Following an outstanding spring, Bird began the night 1 for 26 this season and hitless in his past 20 at-bats.
-But Girardi said before the game he saw some good signs Saturday and was committed to keeping the promising young slugger in the lineup.
+But Girardi said before the game he saw some good signs Saturday and planned to keep the promising young slugger in the lineup.

 ''My timing was messed up,'' said Bird, who went 3 for 3 with a double and a walk. ''Tonight, I really just tried to simplify and swing at strikes.''